 Next, within each block of the transformer decoder, the masked cross-attention (CA) layer adopts ground-truth masks as the attention biases, and the self-attention (SA) layer~\cite{vaswani2017attention} and feed-forward network (FFN) are the same as in Mask2Former.
 The queries interact with the visual features at the masked CA layers, which attend within the region defined by the ground-truth mask, i.e., the attention bias.
 In the example of~\cref{fig:renaming-process}, the visual features corresponding to the segment ``bicycle'' can therefore contribute more effectively to refining the query.
 To encourage the model to rely more on the textual information in prediction, we further randomly replace the ground-truth masks with predicted masks from the preceding block.
 Importantly, while ground-truth mask based attention biases augment the V-L interaction by focusing on the precise segment regions, they do not reduce the task to a straightforward use of ground-truth mask inputs for mask prediction, as the output queries remain a set of vectors.
 The final mask prediction $\hat{M}^{(L)}$ is based on the correlation of these output queries $X^{(L)}$ with the feature map $F_\text{pix}$ generated by the pixel decoder as in~\cref{eq:mask_pred}.

-\boldparagraph{Training Strategy} With both the vision and text encoder of CLIP kept frozen, we train the transformer decoder together with the pixel decoder for segmentation.
+\boldparagraph{Training Strategy} With the CLIP backbone kept frozen, we train the transformer decoder together with the pixel decoder.
 To recover the ground-truth mask $M_i$ and class $c_i$, the transformer decoder makes multiple mask and class predictions with candidate names from the class $c_i$.
 The prediction with the highest Intersection over Union (IoU) with $M_i$ is selected for loss computation:

 where $\mathcal{L}_\text{mask}$ and $\mathcal{L}_\text{class}$ are the mask localization and classification loss functions in Mask2Former.
 To provide extra supervision on the name quality, we append the candidate names with a ``negative'' name randomly selected from a different category than the ground-truth class $c_i$.
 If a ``negative'' name scores the highest IoU, we supervise the predictions with an empty mask and the ``void'' class ($c_{void}$) which is one extra class in addition to the training classes: